knative/test-infra/guides/prow_setup.md

 tests for Knative projects.
 To create a GKE cluster, a GCP project is needed.
 [boskos](https://github.com/kubernetes/test-infra/tree/master/boskos) is the
-resource manager service we use to manage a pool of GCP projects and handle the transition between different states for each project.
+resource manager service we use to manage a pool of GCP projects and handle the transition between different states for these projects.

 1. All projects and permissions can be created by running `./config/prow/create_boskos_projects.sh`.
 For example, to create 10 extra